-This funding is continuing for the academic year 2022/23.
-As a school, this grant funding will support the delivery of additional Teacher-led tuition opportunities for targeted children, which will be delivered by staff the children know well, in addition to the staff knowing the children's individual needs and next steps in learning.
-Such interventions will support improving skills in both English and Maths, as well as part of the COVID recovery process.
+This funding is continuing for the academic year 2023/24.
+As a school, this grant funding will support the delivery of additional teacher-led tuition opportunities for targeted children which will be delivered by staff the children know well, in addition to the staff knowing the children's individual needs and next steps in learning.
+Such interventions will support improving skills in both English and Maths, as well as continue with the COVID recovery process.

-In 2021/22, we have continued to ensure we are meeting the mental health needs of our pupils (COVID 19 has exacerbated this) and raising aspirations of parents.
-This is promoted through the provision of our Nurture Groups, access to Learning Mentors, Family Support work, Attendance Support in addition to promoting and leading Adult Education.
-This provision will continue into the academic year 2022-2023.
+In 2022/23, we have continued to ensure we are meeting the mental health needs of our pupils (COVID 19 has exacerbated these needs) and raising aspirations of parents.
+This is promoted through the provision of our Nurture Groups and Specialised SEND provision, access to Learning Mentors, Family Support Work, Attendance Support in addition to promoting and leading Adult Education.
+This provision will continue into the academic year 2023-2024.